 How to Prepare for your Appeal

-As the Tribunal is not part of any Ministry, you must contact the Tribunal directly about your appeal.
+The Tribunal is not the Ministry.
+You must contact the Tribunal about your appeal not the Ministry.

 Preparing for Your Hearing